tnldart/openapi-servers/servers/slack/README.md

 ---

 ## 🔑 Prerequisites
-Most of this is pulled straight from the Slack Python SDK so the barebones readme can easily be supplemented by reading the official one.
-Setup looks like:
+Most of this is pulled straight from the Slack Python SDK so the barebones readme can easily be supplemented by reading the official docs.
+To set up, you need to follow these steps:
 1. **Slack Bot Token**: Create a Slack App and get a Bot User OAuth Token
    - Visit [Slack API Apps](https://api.slack.com/apps)
    - Create a new app or select existing